nititech/php-vite-starter/README.md

 ## Acknowledgments

-Special thanks to the developers of Vite, Tailwind CSS, and other tools used in this starter repository for their fantastic work.
+Special thanks to the developers of Vite, Tailwind CSS, FastRoutes, and other tools used in this starter repository for their fantastic work.